 Cabins: 6 categories and all outside with French (step-out balconies), large windows or small windows on lowest deck.
 Measurements are 145, 160, 201, 210 and 278 square feet.
 Some have twin beds (combine into king-size) or queen-size beds, and some have foldaway berths for another two passengers.
 Larger cabins have two chairs and additionally, the owner’s suite has a sofa.

 Public Rooms: An aft facing bar and lounge opens onto the deck with twin hot tubs; a sun deck solarium lounge with open deck loungers.
-The ship will be equipped with massage treatments, a sauna, and an inside hot tub.
+The ship will be equipped with massage treatments, a forward-facing sauna, and an inside hot tub.

 Dining: Passengers eat together in a single dining room with tables for 2, 4 and 6, and the line touts sourcing local ingredients for its food preparation.